AdobeDocs/experience-manager-65.en/help/forms/using/prepare-send-interactive-communication.md

 ### Sample ccrDocumentInstance SPI implementation {#sample-ccrDocumentInstance-spi}

-Implement the `ccrDocumentInstance` SPI in the database to save an Interactive Communication as a draft.
+Implement the `ccrDocumentInstance` SPI to save an Interactive Communication as a draft.
 The following is a sample implementation of the `ccrDocumentInstance` SPI.

    ```javascript